isidzukuri/Focus-point/README.md

 Calculates coordinates of area around given point inside given container.
 Possible usage: retrieve parameters for image crop cropping.
 Works similar to https://jonom.github.io/jquery-focuspoint/demos/helper/index.html.
 Returns
 It know how to:
 - change area size ptoportionaly if container is bigger than area
-- move area if it crosses image`s borders
+- move area if it crosses image's borders
 - makes area bigger if its possible. if area size < container size and gap between area border and container border present will increase area size proportionaly

 Usage: